putyourlightson/craft-blitz/docs/README.md

 ### Reverse Proxy Purger

 A purger to use for clearing cache in a reverse proxy.
 This allows you to use a reverse proxy cache service and CDN such as Cloudflare to deliver cached pages.
-Selecting a purger will tell Blitz to automatically purge (clear) the appropriate pages whenever they are updated.
+Selecting a purger will tell Blitz to automatically purge the appropriate pages whenever they are updated.

 You can extend Blitz to add your own [custom reverse proxy purgers](#custom-reverse-proxy-purgers).